bcgov/tfrs/README.md

 ### How to Contribute
 If you would like to contribute, please see our [contributing](contributing.md) guidelines.

-There are also separate and specific contributing guidelines for our [frontend](frontend/contributing.md) and [backend](backend/contributing.md) codebases.

 Please note that this project is released with a [Contributor Code of Conduct](code_of_conduct.md).
 By participating in this project you agree to abide by its terms.